EarthWalkSoftware/debian-base-gui/README.md

 ______
 ### Docker RUN options

-The following settings are (the minimum) required docker RUN options for creating a working gui container:
+The following settings are (the minimum) required docker RUN options for all containers created using, or deriving *FROM*, the *EarthWalkSoftware/debian-base-gui* docker image:

 #### Environment variables

+- *DISPLAY*
-- *DISPLAY* - Used to set the docker host's display to use.
+Used to set the docker host's display to use.
 Normally, set to the default host display

     -e DISPLAY=unix${DISPLAY}

 #### Volumes

+- *X11-unix*
-- *X11-unix* - maps the *docker container*'s to the *docker host*'s X11 driver.
+Maps the *docker container*'s to the *docker host*'s X11 driver.
 Normally set to

     -v /tmp/.X11-unix:/tmp/.X11-unix

+- *docker.xauth*
-- *docker.xauth* - maps the docker container's to the docker host's xauth file.
+Maps the docker container's to the docker host's xauth file.
 Normally set to

     -v /tmp/.docker.xauth:/tmp/.docker.xauth

+- *.Xauthority*
-- *.Xauthority* - maps the  docker container's .Xauthority file to the docker host's .Xauthority file.
+Maps the  docker container's .Xauthority file to the docker host's .Xauthority file.
 Normally set to

     -v ${HOME}/.Xauthority:${HOME}/.Xauthority

+- *localtime*
-- *localtime* - (optional) maps the docker container localtime file to the docker host's localtime file.
+(OPTIONAL) Maps the docker container localtime file to the docker host's localtime file.
 Normally set to

     -v /etc/localtime:/etc/localtime:ro